-Our Board of Directors has adopted and is seeking shareholder approval of an amendment to our 2010 Equity Incentive Plan (the "Plan") to increase the number of shares of our common stock that are available to be issued through grants or awards made under the Plan or through the exercise of options granted under the Plan from 3,500,000 shares to 6,500,000.
-Of the 3,500,000 shares of common stock currently authorized for issuance in connection with grants made under the Plan, 65,111 shares remain available for future grants or awards as of April 15, 2012.
+Our Board of Directors has adopted and is seeking shareholder approval of amendments to our 2010 Equity Incentive Plan (the "Plan") to (i) increase the number of shares of our common stock that are available to be issued through grants or awards made under the Plan or through the exercise of options granted under the Plan from 6,500,000 shares to 11,000,000 and (ii) to increase the number of shares that may be granted as awards to any one individual under the Plan during any calendar year from 2,000,000 to 4,000,000 shares.

+Of the 6,500,000 shares of common stock currently authorized for issuance in connection with grants made under the Plan, 545,737 shares remain available for future grants or awards as of April 15, 2013.
 While some additional shares may become available under the plan through employee terminations, this number is expected to be inconsequential.